 Challenges faced by NGO : Lack of awareness

-Communication is key to the cause of charity need to communicate more effectively to circulate the message to society.
-The NGOs have not learnt to communicate their work.
+Communication is key to the cause of charity.
+It needs to communicate more effectively to circulate the message to society.

-Challenges faced by NGO : Lack of Network
+Challenges faced by NGO : lack of Networking

 Challenges faced by NGO : Lack of Governance

 Almost all organizations don’t have a Board.
 One of the most reasons for that’s the problem to attract board members without providing them with some advantages.

 So, having a management board is one of the simplest ways, to achieve smart levels of governance.